brentgroves/repsys/development/status/azure_resources/azure_toollist.md

-# Azure Resource and Busche Tool List
+# Azure Virtual Desktop, Azure SQL DB, and Busche Tool List

 The following is in markdown format it can be viewed better from <https://markdownlivepreview.com/> by copying and pasting the contents below.